Job board code starter for BCMS and Nuxt

 The easiest way to add additional functionality to the BCMS backend is by creating BCMS Functions.

-How can we use Functions to Send Job application Data
+How can you use Functions to Send Job application Data

 This tutorial, although theoretical and not hands-on, will provide a comprehensive guide on using functions.
 It will cover how to create these functions and demonstrate their application in our Nuxt Job Board.